-He has developed specific experience in the areas of information technology, computer software and hardware, business process and technology outsourcing, automotive, professional and consulting services, mortgage and loan products and services, and transportation and logistics and in the banking, automotive, and outsourcing markets.
+He has specific experience in the areas of information technology, business process and technology outsourcing, mortgage and loan products and services, professional and consulting services, and transportation and logistics and in the banking, automotive, and outsourcing markets.
 He also represents clients in a variety of business and intellectual property matters including technology license agreements, corporate organization, mergers and acquisitions, and securities matters.

 Jonathan has particular experience with automotive industry clients, having served extended in-house assignments with two major automotive suppliers.

-For nearly two years, Mr. Berg served an extended in-house assignment as corporate counsel at a major Tier-1 automotive supplier, Lear Corporation.
-In that capacity, he advised on commercial and operational matters including purchase and supply contracts, terms and conditions, equipment purchases and sales, warranty and recall issues, customer and supplier disputes, and distressed supplier issues.
+For nearly two years, Jonathan served as corporate counsel at a major Tier-1 automotive supplier.
+In that capacity, he advised on commercial and operational matters including purchase and supply contracts, terms and conditions, equipment purchases and sales, warranty and recall issues, and customer and supplier disputes.

 In law school, Mr. Berg served as Executive Editor of the University of Detroit Mercy Law Review and was a member of the Moot Court Board of Advocates.
 Based on his academic performance, Mr. Berg was a member of the Frank Murphy Honor Society and Alpha Sigma Nu Jesuit Honor Society and received the merit-based Virginia Leo Sirotnak Scholarship and the Dean's Scholarship.

 Honors, Awards, and Recognition